kyaroch/kyaroch.github.io/about.md

 ### Who are you?

 My name is Kevin Yaroch.
-I live in Chicago and telecommute to California.
+I live and work in Chicago.

 ### What do you look like?